gmiDAO/gmiDAO.github.io/_posts/2021-8-29-Cofounders-walk-through-Saber.md

 Dylan - got involved in [Metaplex](https://www.metaplex.com/) and met amazing people in the Solana community - good opportunity to learn about Solana.

-Ian - I was used to developing in [EVM](https://ethereum.org/en/developers/docs/evm/)s and did not want to change.
-But finally switched from working on [Ubeswap](https://ubeswap.org/) to Saber in Solana.
+Ian - I was used to developing in [EVM](https://ethereum.org/en/developers/docs/evm/)s and did not want to change - finally switched from working on [Ubeswap](https://ubeswap.org/) to Saber in Solana.

 **Where do you see Saber in 5 years from now?**